What is Clostridium difficile (C. diff.)?

-Clostridium difficile (say: “klo-STRID-ee-um dif-uh-SEEL”), or C. diff., is a type of bacteria that lives in many people’s intestines.
-For these people, C. diff. is part of the normal balance of bacteria living in the intestines.
-It’s also present in the environment, such as in the soil, water and in animal feces.
+Clostridium difficile (C. diff.) is a type of bacteria that lives in many people’s intestines.
+C. diff. is part of the normal balance of bacteria in your body.
+It also lives in the environment, such as in soil, water, and animal feces.

-Most people never experience any problems with C. diff.
-But if something throws off the balance in your intestines, C. diff. may begin to grow out of control.
-The bacteria start to release toxins that attack the lining of the intestines.
-This is what leads to symptoms of C. diff. infection.
+Most people never have problems with C. diff.
+However, if there is an imbalance in your intestines, C. diff. may begin to grow out of control.
+The bacteria start to release toxins that irritate and attack the lining of your intestines.
+This is what leads to symptoms of a C. diff. infection.

-- Frequent, watery diarrhea (3 or more times each day for several days)
+- Watery diarrhea (3 or more times each day for several days).

 - Loss of appetite